R0tenur/visualization/README.md

 ## Features

 * Show database schema
-Double tap your db and press "Vizualisation" om the dashboard.
+Double tap your db and press "Visualization" om the dashboard.

 ![Example of dashboard](example.png)